kinecosystem/blockchain-ops/SECURITY.md

 Core exposes two ports: P2P (11525) and control (11626).

-1. P2P port should be publicly open.
+1. The P2P port should be publicly open.
 1. The control port should be private and accessible only to Core's related Horizon.

 ### RDS